|

 die-off does not end in 14 - 17 days, it is generally a reason

 to change choice of anti-fungal.
+If the treatment

 is successful, usually eye-contact improves.
 The children seem